 Zinc, copper, silver, indium, sulphuric acid

-Three ore types predominate: massive, banded and bedded (MBB) ores (pyrite, sphalerite, chalcopyrite, galena and pyrrhotite); breccia ores containing fragments of the MBB ores; and stringer ores consisting of irregular chalcopyrite stringers cutting a siliceous volcaniclastic host.
+Three ore types predominate, namely massive, banded and bedded (MBB) ores (pyrite, sphalerite, chalcopyrite, galena and pyrrhotite), breccia ores containing fragments of the MBB ores, and stringer ores consisting of irregular chalcopyrite stringers cutting a siliceous volcaniclastic host.

 Blasthole stoping with cemented backfill is used to extract the ore underground, Kidd Creek being the world’s second-largest user of cemented backfill (after Mt Isa in Australia).
-Blastholes are drilled using Ingersoll Rand, Mission and Cubex drills and broken ore is hauled underground by Tamrock load-haul-dump units.
-The hoisting shafts are equipped with an ABB Hoist Automation System, which has significantly increased the efficiency of raising ore from depth.
+Blastholes are drilled using Ingersoll Rand, Mission and Cubex drills and the broken ore is hauled underground by Tamrock load-haul-dump units.
+The hoisting shafts are equipped with an ABB hoist automation system, which has significantly increased the efficiency of raising ore from depth.

 The Kidd concentrator crushes and grinds the ore before flotation.
 Zinc concentrates are roasted, and the sulphur oxides and trioxides are passed to the sulphuric acid plant.
-The zinc calcine is leached, the zinc-rich solution then being processed in a purification stage where cadmium is extracted.
+The zinc calcine is leached and then the zinc-rich solution is processed in a purification stage where cadmium is extracted.
 The purified zinc-rich solution is sent to the electrolysis plant where zinc is plated onto aluminium cathodes.
-Indium, zinc and copper are recovered from smelter dusts processed in the indium plant.
+Indium, zinc and copper are recovered from smelter dust processed in the indium plant.